craigtkhill/test-driven-coding-challenges-in-rust/PROMPT.md

-Write rust tests for the following
+Write rust tests for the following.
+Do not complete the function, only write the tests

 {C++ test code}